Skip to content

 What does WCAG AA compliance involve for a healthcare website?

-WCAG AA requires 4.5:1 color contrast ratios, full keyboard navigation for all interactive elements, proper ARIA labels on form fields, semantic HTML structure, and screen reader compatibility.
-For healthcare specifically, patient intake forms must be fully accessible, error messages must be clearly communicated to assistive technology, and skip links should let users reach critical forms without wading through navigation.
+WCAG AA means 4.5:1 color contrast ratios, full keyboard navigation across every interactive element, proper ARIA labels on form fields, semantic HTML structure, and real screen reader compatibility.
+Not theoretical compatibility -- tested compatibility.
+For healthcare specifically, the stakes are higher.
+Patient intake forms must be fully accessible.
+Error messages need to be clearly communicated to assistive technology, not just visually highlighted in red.
+And skip links matter -- users shouldn't have to tab through your entire navigation just to reach a critical form.
+These aren't nice-to-haves in a medical context.
+They're legal requirements, and increasingly they're what plaintiffs' attorneys look for first.

 How much does a HIPAA-compliant healthcare website migration cost?

-Investment typically ranges from $35,000 to $85,000 depending on the number of intake forms, EHR integrations, user roles, and content volume.
-That covers HIPAA-eligible infrastructure setup, self-hosted headless CMS deployment, secure patient intake forms, WCAG AA accessibility, penetration testing, and compliance documentation.
-Multi-location practices fall toward the higher end.
+Investment typically runs $35,000 to $85,000 depending on how many intake forms you need, which EHR systems require integration, how many user roles exist, and total content volume.
+That range covers HIPAA-eligible infrastructure setup, self-hosted headless CMS deployment, secure patient intake forms, WCAG AA accessibility implementation, penetration testing, and compliance documentation.
+Multi-location practices -- think a dermatology group with six locations across the Dallas metro -- tend to land toward the higher end.
+Single-location practices with straightforward integrations can often come in closer to the floor.

 Ready to migrate?